 - 1 tablespoon grated orange zest

 - In a small saucepan, combine sugar and cornstarch.
 Stir in orange juice until smooth.
 Cook and stir over medium-high heat until thickened and bubbly.
 Reduce heat; cook and stir 2 minutes longer.

 - Remove from the heat.
 Stir a small amount of hot filling into egg yolks; return all to the pan, stirring constantly.
 Bring to a gentle boil; cook and stir for 2 minutes.
 Remove from the heat.
-Stir in the oranges, butter and orange peel.
+Stir in the oranges, butter and orange zest.
 Gently stir in lemon juice.
 Pour into pastry shell.

 - In a small bowl, beat egg whites on medium speed until soft peaks form.
 Gradually add sugar, 1 teaspoon at a time, beating on high until stiff glossy peaks form and sugar is dissolved.
 Spread evenly over hot filling, sealing edges to crust.

 - Bake at 350° for 15 minutes or until meringue is golden brown.
 Cool on a wire rack for 1 hour.
 Refrigerate for at least 3 hours before serving.
 Refrigerate leftovers.
-Yield: 8 servings.

 This is an exciting recipe, but I can't get it to turn out properly.
 I have made this twice, and the filling has been extremely runny both times.
 What could I be doing wrong?
 I am following the recipe to the letter.
 Just to clarify: I'm assuming that the 2 large navel oranges includes the juice from those oranges as well as the solids?
 And secondly, why does the lemon juice have to be mixed in "gently"?

 This was so tasty and just a little bit different from regular lemon meringue pie, which is my favorite!
 It was a nice change of pace too, since the flavors are just a little different from your average pie.

 Jan 31, 2011